T1m3M/ctf-writeups/CyberTalents - Cairo university/README.md

 It doesn't work, why?!!
-Because **$** character in bash is reserved and what comes after it is a variable name to solve this problem we can use **\\** to escape this character and run again
+Because **$** character in bash is reserved and what comes after it is a variable name to solve this problem we can use **\\** to escape this character and by running the program again:
 ```
 $ ./ezez_keygen2 4dminUser31337 WeWvPhPnXvA\$QbWhQzQuWuQuQuQj
 flag is: flag{WeWvPhPnXvA$QbWhQzQuWuQuQuQj}
 ```

-And that's it!! we got the flag!
+that's it!! we got the flag!
 ```
 flag{WeWvPhPnXvA$QbWhQzQuWuQuQuQj}
 ```